-Our Traeger Smoked Pork Loin recipe the ever-popular Old Fashioned rub from Whiskey Bent BBQ, and gets smoked low-and-slow on the Traeger.
-Tender slices are great served next to all sorts of sides, but we went with some classic green beans and garlic mashed potatoes this time!
+Our Traeger Smoked Pork Loin recipe is seasoned with our signature Spicy Pork Rub and smoked low-and-slow on the Traeger.
+Tender slices are great served next to green beans and garlic mashed potatoes for an incredible meal!

 Traeger Smoked Pork Loin

-Pork loin is one of the most cost-effective meats you can cook, and also one of the easiest!
-When you treat it right, it can be one of the tenderest cuts of pork and it works really well in a number of different dishes and next to lots of different sides.
+Pork loin is one of the most cost-effective meats you can cook and also one of the easiest!
+When you treat it right, it can be one of the most tender cuts of pork, and it works really well in a number of different mains and next to lots of different sides.

 Pork loin and pork tenderloin are much different cuts of meat, from different parts of the animal, so make sure you are using the appropriate method for the cut of meat that you have.